expo/expo/docs/pages/distribution/app-stores.md

 ## Localizing your iOS app

-If you plan on shipping your app to different countries, regions, or just want it to support various languages, you can provide [localized](/versions/latest/sdk/localization) strings for things like the display name and system dialogs.
+If you plan on shipping your app to different countries, or regions, or want it to support various languages, you can provide [localized](/versions/latest/sdk/localization) strings for things like the display name and system dialogs.
 All of this is easily set up [in your app.json](/workflow/configuration).
 First, set `ios.infoPlist.CFBundleAllowMixedLocalizations: true`, then provide a list of file paths to `locales`.

 ```json
 {